appbaseio/reactive-manual/content/docs/advanced/WritingData.md

 id: writingdata
 title: "Writing and Editing Data"
 layout: tutorial
-sectionid: getting-started
+sectionid: writingdata
-permalink: getting-started/writingdata.html
+permalink: advanced/writingdata.html
-prev: getting-started/componentsindex.html
+prev: advanced/reactivecomponent.html
-prevTitle: "Components Overview"
+prevTitle: "Reactive Component"
 ---

 Writing and updating data is a common operation that is triggered from app UIs.

-[ReactiveSearch](https://opensource.appbase.io/reactivesearch/) and [ReactiveMaps](https://opensource.appbase.io/reactivemaps/) only offer components for creating read based search UIs.
+[ReactiveSearch](https://opensource.appbase.io/reactivesearch/) offers components for creating read based search UIs.

 In this post, we will talk about a few ways to perform Create, Update and Delete operations on the data.